koying/ha-remote-command-line/README.md

 1. Launch HACS
 1. Navigate to the Integrations section
+1. Click the 3-dots and "Custom Repositories"
+1. Add a new URL: "https://github.com/koying/ha-remote-command-line.git" with category "Integration"
 1. "+ Explore & Add Repositories" button in the bottom-right
 1. Search for "MQTT DiscoveryStream"
 1. Select "Install this repository"